 Unless you've asked us not to:

-- To send you periodic newsletters and other information about your chosen content, products and services.
+- To send you periodic communications and other information about your chosen content, products and services.

-- To send you direct marketing.
+- To send you direct marketing from us or our trusted business partners (specifically including Sky UK Ltd).
 This may include communications by post, telephone or email and SMS, about us and our business partners’ content, products and services, events and special offers, including, where applicable, for a reasonable time after you have ceased to be a customer of ours.

 - To provide you with tailored advertising.
 This means that we have your agreement to use the information we hold about you, for example, to make some of the adverts you see more relevant to you.

-b. by clicking on the "unsubscribe" link in marketing information from us.
+- by clicking on the "unsubscribe" link in email marketing information from us in relation to future email marketing.

 Online behavioural advertising